-The Spanish with Marketing degree is a Major Minor programme, meaning that you will spend two thirds of your time in the Department of European Languages studying Spanish and one third of your time studying Marketing in the School of Management and Business.
+The Spanish with Marketing degree is a Major Minor programme, meaning that you will spend two thirds of your time in the Department of Modern Languages studying Spanish and one third of your time studying Marketing in the Aberystwyth Business School.
 In studying Marketing with Spanish degree at Aberystwyth University you will come to realise that Marketing is central to our everyday lives.
 This exciting and dynamic subject will combine elements of consumer behaviour, psychology, management, human resources and culture.
 Our marketing programmes are professionally accredited by the Chartered Institute of Marketing so you can be sure you will be kept up to date with all the latest marketing trends.
 Aberystwyth is an accredited CIM study centre, so you can study for the CIM diploma whilst studying for a degree, or at the end of your study period before graduation.
 Combining your studies with Spanish language will enhance your employability and awareness of how the theories and marketing concepts are applied differently within each nation.
 This course accommodates beginners and advanced Spanish speakers, and involves spending a year abroad in Spain or other Spanish-speaking countries in your third year to encourage and further develop your linguistic skills.
 The University also offers Marketing and French as a Joint Honours degree (see details for NR51).

 The Marketing degree scheme combines the traditional aspects of the discipline with study of its newly emerging issues - notably the rapidly changing use of information technology and digital media for marketing purposes.
 As a graduate of the Aberystwyth Marketing degree, you will be equipped with the multidisciplinary understanding of marketing which employers increasingly demand.
 Your Marketing modules are complemented by linguistic and cultural modules including Spanish Civilization, Spanish Language and Language in Society.